 Best Community Colleges in Oklahoma

-Within the Oklahoma Association of Community Colleges, there are 13 institutions offering degrees, certificate programs and other training in 31 locations.
-There are also 29 technology center districts within the Oklahoma CareerTech System and these offer two-year degrees and vocational training as well.
-At these colleges, students will find online courses, weekend classes and traditional schedules that meet the needs of both recent high school graduates and adult learners.
+Within the Oklahoma Association of Community Colleges, there are 13 institutions offering degree programs, career certificates and other programs in 31 locations.
+There are also 29 technology center districts within the Oklahoma CareerTech System, offering two-year degree programs and vocational training as well.
+At these colleges, students can expect to find traditional schedules, online courses and weekend classes to meet the needs of both recent high school graduates and adult learners.

-While two-year schools are often associated with technical training programs, the best community colleges in Oklahoma are also an excellent starting point for those who want to earn a bachelor's degree.
-The degree programs at top Oklahoma community colleges include transfer degrees that can be an affordable way for students to complete the general education requirements of many four-year schools.
+Two-year schools may be commonly associated with career and technical education, but the top community colleges in Oklahoma can also be an excellent starting point for students who want to earn a bachelor's degree.
+The catalogs of programs at the best Oklahoma community colleges include transfer options that can be an affordable way for students to complete the general education requirements of bachelor's programs at many four-year colleges and universities.

-Below are ten of the best colleges in Oklahoma, where you can find diverse academic and career study programs as well as student support services.
+Below are ten of the best community colleges in Oklahoma, where you can find diverse academic and career study programs as well as student support services.
 Which one might you attend?

 Tulsa Community College (Tulsa)

-The Tulsa Achieves program is just one reason this school ranks among the best Oklahoma community colleges.
-Through the program, Tulsa County high school students may be able to attend Tulsa Community College for free.
-However, even those who have to pay tuition will find this college an affordable choice.
+The Tulsa Achieves program is just one reason that Tulsa Community College ranks among the best Oklahoma community colleges.
+Through the program, graduating seniors from Tulsa County high schools may be able to receive financial assistance of up to 100 percent of the cost of their tuition and mandatory fees.